nanoframework/nanoFramework.Azure.Devices/README.md

 azureIoT.UpdateReportedProperties(reported);
 ```

-You have as well the option to wait for the twin update confirmation, in this case use a `CancellationToken` that can be cancelled.
+You also have the option to wait for the twin update confirmation, in this case use a `CancellationToken` that can be cancelled.
 Otherwise the check will be ignored.

 Note: the function will return false if the twin reception confirmation is not checked or if it did not arrive on time.

-You can register as well for any twin update:
+You can also register for any twin update:

 ```csharp
 azureIoT.TwinUpated += TwinUpdatedEvent;